cachewerk/relay-docs/docs/1.x/options.md

 ## `OPT_IGNORE_PATTERNS`

 Keys matching these patterns will not be stored in Relay’s in-memory cache.
+Also if at least one ignore pattern is set Relay skips firing invalidation events when key match any of patterns.

 ```php
 $relay->setOption(Relay::OPT_IGNORE_PATTERNS, [